aktos-io/aecad/README.md

 ## What is it?

-Electronic Design Automation software, like Kicad, but using the web technologies like EasyEDA, with offline installation support.
+Electronic Design Automation software, like Kicad, but using the web technologies (runs in the browser or desktop via [ElectronJS](https://electronjs.org/)) like EasyEDA, with offline installation support.
 It will be like [Onshape](https://www.onshape.com/) to Solidworks.

 Basically a software to create real-world drawings from schematics: